DefectDojo/django-DefectDojo/docs/content/en/basics/start-using.md

 Enter the details of your Engagement.

-The [Deduplication Level]{.title-ref} specifies weather to perform deduplication only for tests in the engagement or to perform deduplication on all tests in the product which have an engagement also on [Deduplication Level]{.title-ref} product.
+The `Deduplication Level` specifies weather to perform deduplication only for tests in the engagement or to perform deduplication on all tests in the product which have an engagement also on `Deduplication Level` product.
 Enabled deduplication is mandatory.

 Adding Tests to an Engagement